 What is the 403 forbidden error in WordPress?

 Have you seen any error message in WordPress telling you that something is Forbidden, or you don’t have permission to access this page?
 It is the 403 forbidden error in WordPress.
-It is possible that you are seeing this error due to a plugin, incorrect file permissions, or corrupt .htaccess file.
+It is possible that you are seeing this error due to a plugin, incorrect file permissions, or a corrupt .htaccess file.
 This 403 error occurs when server permissions don’t allow access to a specific page.
 Forbidden message on your screen like this:

 Variations of 403 Forbidden Error